pohepie/pohepie/faq.md

   - Where are you from?
 Bulgaria.
   - When did you start speedrunning/streaming?
 End of 2023.
   - When are you streaming [instert game]?
 I have a ``!plan`` on what games I will stream.
   - What games do you stream?
-I mostly stream games from the Harry Potter and Grand Theft Auto series.
-This includes mods, speedruns, casual playhroughs and roleplay.
+I  stream mods, speedruns, casual playhroughs and roleplay of the Harry Potter and Grand Theft Auto series.